NBA Stats MCP server

 2 stars

-This MCP server provides access to NBA statistics and live game data through the Model Context Protocol.
-It bridges the gap between applications and NBA's data services, offering comprehensive information from live scores to historical player statistics.
+This NBA MCP server provides access to NBA statistics and live game data through the Model Context Protocol (MCP), serving as a bridge between applications and the NBA's data services.

 Installation